Wise wedding planning words from real couples

 The best advice we were given was to make a Pinterest board that reflected who we are, our relationship and what we love.
 It’s so easy to get carried away with other people’s weddings, but the best weddings look and feel like the couple.
 Use it as your North Star.

 Go on your honeymoon straight after the wedding – there is nothing better than the post wedding-bliss – make it last as long as you can!

 Book and pay things as soon as you can, it takes a lot of the stress out of things later.
 Mostly, just enjoy things as they come.
-If things go wrong (which they will, that’s just weddings!) embrace it and try to resolve the situation, or get one of your bridal party members that you trust to help with things.
-Delegate a couple of things to the bride’s mother and the groom’s mother, so it makes them feel involved – they don’t have to be major aspects, but just little things that help.
+If things go wrong (which they will, that’s just weddings!) embrace it and try to resolve the situation, or get one of your wedding party members that you trust to help with things.
+Delegate a couple of things to the mother’s, so it makes them feel involved – they don’t have to be major aspects, but just little things that help.